 Now that you have content in your workspace, you're ready to package it in a template app.
 The first step is to create a test template app, accessible only from within your organization on your tenant.

-Here, you fill in additional building options for your template app, in five categories:
+Here, you fill in additional building options for your template app, in six tabs:

 - App name

 - Support site (link is presented under app info after redistributing template app as org app)

 - App logo (45K file size limit, 1:1 aspect ratio, .png .jpg .jpeg formats)

 - App theme color